PavelDymkov/puppeteer-io/README.md

 ### React-component testing example

-Let's look at testing the React-component using the Jest framework.
+Let's look at testing the React-component using [Jest](https://facebook.github.io/jest/).
 The source code of the React-component:

 ```javascript